 Oh, and by the way . . . the “older crowd” does know how to party!

 I love kids!
 I dedicated 35 years of my life to public education as a middle school teacher.
 But just because I love children does not mean I want to travel with them.
 Over the years, I have taught many well-behaved, intellectual young people I would be proud to take on a European field trip.
 Still, it is nice to cruise in peace with no chance of screaming, wild and wet, swimsuit-clad brats swarming the buffet.

 If that’s your thing, there are cruise lines that cater to that demographic, as well.
-But the minimum age to cruise on the Viking Star is 16.
+But the minimum age to cruise the Mediterranean on the Viking Star is 16.

 10. No Casinos

 I have nothing against gambling, if that’s your thing.
 It’s not mine, basically because I have nothing to gamble with.
 And I can truthfully say, I don’t miss the stench of stale smoke and the jingle-jangle of slot machines while cruising with Viking.

 As a Native Floridian, my year-round dress code is shorts, T-shirts, and slides.
 I try to always look presentable, but I clearly favor comfort over style.
 Even though Viking caters to a more upscale clientele, my fashion statement is perfectly acceptable virtually everywhere on board, including the World Café.
 For men, slacks and a collared shirt are more appropriate for the fine dining restaurants, but there are no formal nights or venues on board, and no jackets required.
 I am not qualified to advise female passengers on dress code for dinner, but the Viking FAQ states: “Suggested attire for ladies includes a dress, or a sweater or blouse worn with a skirt or slacks.”

 12. Understated Onboard Entertainment